redwoodjs/redwood/learn.redwoodjs.com/docs/tutorial2/creating-a-comment-form.md

----
-id: creating-a-comment-form
-title: "Creating a Comment Form"
-sidebar_label: "Creating a Comment Form"
+# Creating a Comment Form
----

 Let's generate a component to house our new comment form, build it out and integrate it via Storybook, then add some tests: